Macelwane Hall Renovation

 Designed for sustainability, the renovated building will exceed the City of St. Louis’ energy code requirements and will include many sustainable design and construction strategies.

-The project will be completed in time for the Spring 2019 semester that begins in January 2019.
+The project was completed in time for the Spring semester that begins in January 2019.